 Audit committees are responsible for overseeing the quality of their company's financial reporting.
-There is an opportunity for directors to improve this oversight through enhanced engagement with the external auditor and understanding of the quality management systems and processes in place at both the firm and file review levels.
+There is an opportunity for directors to improve this oversight through enhanced engagement with the external auditor and ensuring appropriate quality systems and processes are in place at both the firm and file review levels.